-Our month-by-month list of festivals, fairs, and parades around the Puget Sound region includes mostly free or cheap events (those with admission of $15 or less).
+Our month-by-month list of free and cheap things to do in the Puget Sound region includes mostly free or cheap events (those with admission of $15 or less).
 For higher priced events that are popular or unique, we point out ways you can save on admission and other expenses.
-These lists are revised throughout the year to update events that have ended and organizers publish new dates for the coming year.
+These lists are revised throughout the year to update events that have ended and organizers have published new dates for the coming year.

 On these monthly lists, you will find music and food festivals, art and craft fairs, flower shows, county and state fairs, specialty shows, and regional favorites such as the Skagit Tulip Festival, SIFF, Northwest Folklife, Seafair, and Bumbershoot.
 Every month you can find something around the Sound that is fun and interesting to do, often for free, and usually for less than a sawbuck ($10), or maybe two.